Your skills and qualities

 Generate an up to date personal development plan.

 Create a CV and keep it up to date.
 Focus on the sections where you mention your skills and qualities.
-To help you with this, have a look at the Career Planning and Job Seeking Workbook on the careers website, or request a copy via the Careers contacts page.
+To help you with this, have a look at Your career planning guide on the careers website, or request a copy via the Careers contacts page.